Creator: Rosemary Sutcliff

 - "Seisin", a ritual dedication that appears in Brother Dusty-Feet and Knight's Fee, is performed by the children in Puck.

-- The phrase "a singing magic", used by Flavia and Aquila in The Lantern Bearers, is taken from "The Cat Who Walked By Himself" in the Just So Stories.
+- The phrase "a singing magic", used by Flavia and Aquila in The Lantern Bearers and Ia in The Changeling, is taken from "The Cat Who Walked By Himself" in the Just So Stories.

 - Jestyn's rowing song ("A long pull for Miklagard!") in Blood Feud is inspired by "Thorkild's Song" ("A long pull for Stavanger!") in Puck.